-The Office of Campus Recreation seeks to enrich the quality of life for students, faculty, and staff by providing a broad program of sports, outdoor, and fitness activities for men and women of all ability levels.
-Such programs include intramural sports, club sports, Outdoor Pursuits, open recreation, group fitness, and personal training.
+The Department of Campus Recreation seeks to enrich the quality of life for the students, faculty and staff of Wake Forest University through quality programs and facilities designed for individuals of all ability levels.
+Such programs include intramural sports, club sports, Outdoor Pursuits, open recreation, group fitness and personal training.
 Campus Recreation is also responsible for managing the Miller Fitness Center and all of the activities within Reynolds Gymnasium.
-Campus Recreation provides a healthy outlet for every student, and a convenient option for every staff and faculty member in a safe place where the whole person is central each and every day.
+Campus Recreation provides a healthy outlet for every student and a convenient option for every staff and faculty member in a safe place where the whole person is central each and every day.

 The Miller Fitness Center is a multi-use facility with two major recreation and exercise spaces for students, faculty, and staff.
 Here you’ll find a variety of cardiovascular machines, weights, and group exercise classes.

-The Club Sports program consists of over 35 different teams ranging from Archery to Waterski.
+The Club Sports program consists of over 40 different teams ranging from archery to waterskiing.
 Club Sports teams are student organizations designed to continue or begin interest in a given activity or sport.
 Teams compete against neighboring universities.

-The University Counseling Center provides short-term counseling and psychotherapy for a broad range of personal and interpersonal issues.
-In addition to individual and group counseling, the Center provides outreach programs and consultation to students, faculty and staff, as well as referrals for off-campus mental health providers.
-For mental health emergencies after 5:00 p.m., the counselor on call can be reached by calling Student Health Service at 336.758.5218.
+The University Counseling Center provides confidential individual and group-based counseling and psychotherapy for a broad range of personal and interpersonal issues.
+Indidivual assessment and counseling for concerns related to alcohol and other drug use is also available.
+The Counseling Center offers outreach programs and counsultation to students, faculty and staff, as well as referrals for off-campus mental health providers.
+For mental health emergencies after 5 p.m., the counselor on call can be reached by calling Student Health Service at (336) 758-5218.